-- Currently: Working towards a PhD in Mind-Body Medicine at Saybrook University, CA
+- Currently: Pursuing a PhD in Mind-Body Medicine at Saybrook University, CA

 - Master’s of Applied Positive Psychology, University of Pennsylvania, PA

 - Bachelor’s of Arts in Psychology, Long Island University, with Minors in Fine Art, Business and Philosophy